 - 12. Slide the cylinder liner over the plunger. - 13.
-Install the high pressure cylinder assembly, following the procedure, High Pressure Cylinder Assembly Installation. - 14.
+Install the high pressure cylinder assembly into the hydraulic cylinder head, following the procedure, High Pressure Cylinder Assembly Installation. - 14.
 Install the high and low pressure water connections, following the procedure, High and Low Pressure Water Connections.